IntelligentSystemsLaboratory/bristol-ai/_pages/get_involved.md

 - [Add new person to Bristol.AI](https://forms.office.com/Pages/ResponsePage.aspx?id=MH_ksn3NTkql2rGM8aQVG58awcCsTeZLsPDs85dXxsdUQ0k5REJKUDRFRzFUVU0wUDNaSERGSFhGVS4u)
 - [Add new group to Bristol.AI](https://forms.office.com/Pages/ResponsePage.aspx?id=MH_ksn3NTkql2rGM8aQVG58awcCsTeZLsPDs85dXxsdURVhGQVkwSDBPSFVUVVZGMUhIWDlTNFY4OC4u)

+> Only do this if you are prepared to help keep the website updated with recent research outputs.

 ## How to get involved in maintaining Bristol.AI

 We can use your help!
 Contact any of us